foundry-rs/book/src/tutorials/foundry-docker.md

 Transaction hash: 0xf88c68c4a03a86b0e7ecb05cae8dea36f2896cd342a6af978cab11101c6224a9
 ```

 We've just built, tested, and deployed our contract entirely within a docker container!
-This tutorial was intended to target testnet, but you can run the exact same Docker image targeting mainnet and be confident that the same code is being deployed by the same tooling.
+This tutorial was intended to for testnet, but you can run the exact same Docker image targeting mainnet and be confident that the same code is being deployed by the same tooling.

-## Why is this useful?
+### Why is this useful?
 Docker is about portability, re-producibility, and environment invariance.
 This means you can be less concerned about unexpected changes when you switch between environments, networks, developers, etc. Here are a few basic examples of why **I** like to use Docker images for smart contract deployment:

 * Reduces overhead of ensuring system level dependencies match between deployment environments (e.g. does your production runner always have the same version of `forge` as your dev runner?)